JuliaDynamics/CriticalTransitions.jl/docs/src/examples/sgMAM_KPO.md

 )
 x_min = MLP.path;
 ```
-The function returns the optimal path `x_min`, the minmal action `S_min`, the Lagrange multipliers `lambda` associated with the optimal path, the optimal generalised momentum `p`, and the time derivative of the optimal path `xdot`.
+The function returns the optimal path `x_min`, the minimal action `S_min`, the Lagrange multipliers `lambda` associated with the optimal path, the optimal generalised momentum `p`, and the time derivative of the optimal path `xdot`.
 We can plot the initial trajectory and the optimal path:
 ```@example GMAM
 fig, ax, _ = lines(x_initial[1, :], x_initial[2, :]; label="init", linewidth=3, color=:black)
 lines!(x_min[:, 1], x_min[:, 2]; label="MLP", linewidth=3, color=:red)